Which Celebrities Live In The Cotswolds? (& Where?)

 By

-It’s official: Beyoncé and Jay-Z are joining the ranks of famous faces flocking to the Cotswolds.
-Rumour has it the A-list power couple will splash out on a 58 acre estate near Wiggington, a small village near Banbury on the north eastern edge of the Cotswolds.
+The other month, it was announced that Beyoncé and Jay-Z are also planning to buy up a Cotswolds bolthole.
+The A-list power couple are set to splash out on a 58 acre estate near Wiggington, a small village near Banbury.
 The superstars, who already count Los Angeles and the Hamptons among their homes, are said to have obtained planning permission for the site and are close to sealing a multimillion-pound deal.

+While not a resident, Steve Jobs’s daughter Eve and Olympian Harry Charles hosted a pre-wedding dinner earlier this year at The Bull in the Cotswolds, with guests including the likes of former US Vice President Kamala Harris.
 Attracting everyone from US Vice President JD Vance on a summer escape to Taylor Swift and her now-fiancé Travis Kelce (who hid out in a £3.3 million Great Tew property during her European leg of the Eras Tour), it seems the Americans have latched on to the bucolic charm Brits have lauded for centuries.

 Introducing The Cotswolds Celeb Set